 It is also becoming harder to hide in the ocean.
 During the Cold War, silence was golden at sea.
-A submarine at rest, located carefully in the thermal layers and mindful of the seabed topography, especially if hidden in an underwater canyon, could confidently be invisible - at least if it was American, and had not been tailed from the get-go.
+A submarine at rest, located carefully in the thermal layers and mindful of the seabed topography, especially if hidden in an underwater canyon, could be confident that it was invisible - at least if it was American, and had not been tailed from the get-go.

 Today, improvements in underwater hydrophone nets, in the algorithms that separate background natural and artificial noise from submarines, the ability to track thermal wakes underwater from satellites, and the promise of new sensor systems such as blue laser and wide-area quantum-gravity sensors may render large metal underwater objects completely transparent.
-The introduction of antisubmarine drones to track and kill submarines at low risk to their owners, artificial intelligence software to guide them and enable them to operate autonomously for days, weeks, and even months at a time, will make manned submarine forces increasingly vulnerable and less useful as threat devices or warfighting platforms.
+The introduction of anti-submarine drones to track and kill submarines at low risk to their owners, artificial intelligence software to guide them and enable them to operate autonomously for days, weeks, and even months at a time, will make manned submarine forces increasingly vulnerable and less useful as threat devices or warfighting platforms.

-Today, China is building an "underwater Great Wall" that reaches out to the first island chain that stretches from Japan to Taiwan to the Philippines to Indonesia, composed of its own sound surveillance system nets and anti-submarine warfare (ASW)

-forces designed to deny the area above all to the US 7th Fleet.
-This includes placing acoustic sensors in the deep ocean near US bases in the western Pacific.
-This ability to deny uninhibited American access to surface and aircraft military forces inside this island chain has shifted competition underwater, where the US remains dominant (see Figure 2).
-The resulting force structure that combines US and allied underwater, surface and aerial forces amounts to a giant fish hook that is intended to bait and capture Chinese forces - or at least make it impossible for Chinese forces to be sure of victory in a war with the US.
+Today, China is building an underwater Great Wall that reaches out to the first island chain that stretches from Japan to Taiwan to the Philippines to Indonesia, composed of its own sound surveillance system (SOSUS) nets and anti-submarine warfare (ASW) forces designed to deny the area above all to the US 7th Fleet, but also to other allied navies such as the Japanese Maritime Self Defense Force or the Australian navy.
+This includes placing acoustic sensors in the deep ocean near US bases in the western Pacific and hydrophone networks along its own coast.
+Its growing ability to deny uninhibited American access to surface and aircraft military forces inside this island chain has shifted competition underwater where the US remains dominant.
+The resulting force structure that combines US and allied underwater, surface and aerial forces amounts to a giant fish hook that is intended to bait and capture Chinese naval and submarine forces - or at least make it impossible for Chinese forces to be sure of victory in a war in the western Pacific with the US.